alexeyev/hogweed-ground-level-view/README.md

 ### Classification

-To prepare a data directory to train a classifier, run `prepare_data_for_classificatio`
+To prepare a data directory to train a classifier,

+1. download and unpack images from [Zenodo](https://zenodo.org/record/5233380) into the folder `prepared_data/images/`,
+2. run `prepare_data_for_classification.py` (this step will create a few folders and move images into them),
+3. check out the dataloader provided in `dataset.py`.

 ## How to cite